RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Getting Started/configuring-sdk.md

 - **App User ID (optional)**: An identifier for the current user.
 Pass `null` if you don't have a user identifier at the time of configuration and RevenueCat will generate an anonymous Id for you.
 See our [guide on identifying users](https://docs.revenuecat.com/docs/user-ids) for more information.
 - **Observer Mode (optional)**: A boolean value to set *Purchases* in [Observer Mode](https://docs.revenuecat.com/docs/observer-mode).
 Only pass true if you're using RevenueCat for analytics purposes, and you're handling making purchases and checking subscription status yourself.
 - **User Defaults (optional, iOS only)**: A key to override the standard user defaults used to cache `CustomerInfo`.
 This is required if you need to access `CustomerInfo` in an [iOS App Extension](https://developer.apple.com/app-extensions/).
-- **StoreKit 2 (optional, iOS only):** Defaults to enabled.
-StoreKit 2 APIs will be used under the hood for purchases in compatible devices.
-On devices that don't support StoreKit 2, StoreKit 1 will be used automatically instead.
-It can be manually disabled to always use StoreKit 1 by setting `usesStoreKit2IfAvailable` to `false`.

 If you're planning to use RevenueCat alongside your existing purchase code, check out our guide on [Observer Mode](https://docs.revenuecat.com/docs/observer-mode).